Alisafa60/airo-wave/README.md

 <img src="./readme/title8.svg"/>

-### Deployed on AWS EC2 intance
+### Deployed on AWS EC2 intance https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

-- Accessing the instance shell was achieved through PuTTy.
-Refer to this Guide or this short video on setting up PuTTY and SSH keys.
+- Accessing the instance shell was achieved through [Putty](https://https://putty.org/).
 - Below is the nodeJS instance running, where Prisma migrations of existing models was performed with initial seed on PostgreSQL which was installed prior the migration.

 | EC2 intance              |